 Caroline has also participated in community outreach by undertaking school talks on archaeology and taking students on guided field walks.
 Since completing her formal education, she has also engaged in Continuous Professional Development, including gaining a FETAC Level 5 certificate in occupational first aid (2010) and a FETAC Level 4 certificate in information technology (2011), as well as attending a workshop on organic residue and multi-isotope analysis (Trinity College Dublin, 2019) and a presentation on best practice in archaeological conservation (National Museum of Ireland, 2019).
 Her current research interests include marine molluscs in archaeological contexts.

 Arlene has worked as a professional archaeologist since graduating from University College Dublin in 2012 (NFQ Level 9 in Archaeology).
 She subsequently specialised in the study of animal bones and graduated from the University of York in 2016 (NFQ Level 9 in Zooarchaeology).
-In her capacity as a Zooarchaeologist she has also contributed as an expert advisor to the Institute of Archaeologists of Ireland (IAI) guidelines on the recovery, analysis and curation of faunal remains from archaeological sites.
+In her capacity as a Zooarchaeologist she has also contributed as an expert advisor to the TII Zooarchaeological Sampling Guidelines (2021), outlining best practice for the recovery, analysis and curation of faunal remains from archaeological sites.

 In 2017, Arlene was appointed as the companies Post-Excavation Officer.
-In this role, she oversees the processing of all samples and artefacts and liaises with a variety of national and international specialists, as well as conservators, the National Museum of Ireland and radiocarbon dating laboratories.
+In this role, she oversees the processing of all samples and artefacts and liaises with a variety of national and international specialists, as well as conservators, radiocarbon dating laboratories and the National Museum of Ireland.